pauladam/resume/resume.md

   * Linux
   * Memcache
   * Nginx
+  * Postgres
   * Python
-  * Postgres

 ### Yahoo! — [yahoo.com](http://yahoo.com)

 Sunnyvale, CA: Software engineer (September 2007 - April 2009)

-As a member of the personalization gcing team I participated in platform development of a high performance data access service used for storing profile data for several highly trafficked sites at Yahoo.
+As a member of the personalization gcing team I participated in platform development on a distributed database responsible for storing profile data for several highly trafficked sites at Yahoo.
 Contributed to several internal and external web applications.

   * PHP
   * MySQL